 The court will use the creditor mailing list to notify creditors of your bankruptcy case and alert your creditors to the automatic stay order that prohibits most creditors from continuing collection actions.
 The bankruptcy court also relies on your creditor mailing list to send out the time and place of your meeting of creditors—the one hearing all filers must attend—and other important information.

 You or a creditor can also use it to quickly obtain necessary addresses when you need to provide notification about an upcoming motion or similar event.
 Also, debtors often use the list after amending a schedule or Chapter 13 plan proposal.

-As a result, filing your creditor mailing list incorrectly or failing to include a creditor can lead to delays in completing your bankruptcy, problems with your discharge, and more expenses related to fixing these issues.
+Incorrectly filing your creditor mailing list can lead to delays in completing your bankruptcy, problems with your discharge, and more expenses related to fixing these issues.

 Generally, if you fail to list a debt in your bankruptcy, it won't get discharged.
 Even if you list a debt in your bankruptcy but don't include it or incorrectly identify the creditor on your mailing list, that creditor might have grounds to object to your discharge (even after your case is closed) based on a lack of notice.
 In that case, you might incur additional fees to respond to the objection or amend your bankruptcy.

 Further, a creditor who doesn't receive notice of your bankruptcy might continue garnishing your wages or otherwise collect on its debts.

 You'll file the creditor matrix along with your other bankruptcy paperwork.
 Each bankruptcy court has rules and procedures for preparing and filing the creditor mailing list.